Sampling & Sampling Distributions

 Discrete Sampling Distributions

-Let us think back to our example in Probability 101 of a discrete sampling distribution – gene frequency.
+Let us think back to our example in Probability 101 of a discrete probability distribution involving nucleotide base frequencies.
 Imagine we were able to “zoom in” on some random part of our own DNA, we would see something like this:

-We could imagine that the frequency of each gene may be equivalent, However, research has shown (i.e. Louie et al. (2003)) that nucleotide frequency is not uniform across human genes.
-So given some particular gene, it may be the case that we see a non-uniform probability distribution, but one that looks like this:
+We could imagine that the frequency of each nucleotide base may be equivalent.
+However, research has shown (i.e. Louie et al. (2003)) that nucleotide frequency is not uniform across human genes.
+So given some particular gene, it may be the case that we see a non-uniform probability distribution for the bases, perhaps one that looks like this:

 )